-* Will Search Engine Optimisation and other similar companies please note that this website has all the search engine optimisation and smart phone compatibility that it requires to meet its specific objectives.
+Email: email@example.com - will Search Engine Optimisation, website design and other similar companies please note that this website has all the search engine optimisation and smart phone compatibility that it requires to meet its specific objectives.
 Please save your time and ours by not contacting us; it is our policy not to reply to marketing emails of this nature.

 1. Management of oursouthwest.
 From 1999 - 2010 this website was originally managed by Phil Harding whilst a Senior Policy Adviser (climate change, resource efficiency and sustainable development) at the Government Office for the South West (GOSW) in Bristol (UK).
 GOSW closed in 2011 but this site continues to be managed by Phil Harding on a freelance not-for-profit basis.